vincentbernat/network-lab/lab-l3-hyperv/README.md

 only available from 15.1 and is really effective with 16.1.
 Moreover, on a given hypervisor, flows are not anycasted (unless an ECMP route is installed specifically).

+## Overlay network

+A very simple overlay network is setup using VXLAN.
+It is not redundant as it is pinned to eth0.private as the support interface on each hypervisor.
+It also assumes that no routing is needed (which is the case in our lab).